tominehaug/Rainydays/README.md

 ## Acknowledgments

-Thank you to teachers at Noroff for being so helpful
+Thank you to teachers at Noroff for being so helpful.
 ## Author
 Tomine Rønningen Haug - @tominehaug